-Costs: The BOE would incur absorbable costs to update claim forms and Assessors' Handbook Section 267, Welfare, Church, and Religious Exemptions.
+Costs: The BOE estimates costs of approximately \$1,734 and 21 personnel hours to update claim forms and Assessors' Handbook Section 267, Welfare, Church, and Religious Exemptions.

 Revenue Impact: Estimating the revenue impact of this bill is difficult.
 Staff cannot estimate the number of properties that would qualify as museums under this bill.
 Staff also does not know the location and value of those properties.
-Revenue impact depends on the number of properties that would qualify as museums under this bill, (2) the area rented by those museums, and (3) the taxable value of the rented area.
+Revenue impact depends on (1) the number of properties that would qualify as museums under this bill, (2) the area rented by those museums, and (3) the taxable value of the rented area.
 At this time, based on these unknown factors, the revenue loss is indeterminable.